 0.88

-4 Discussion
+4. Discussion

-AMI is a leading disease that threatens human life, but early diagnosis and treatment can reduce mortality and improve the prognosis of AMI (“Cardiovascular Diseases (CVDs)” n.d.; Thygesen et al. 2018; Tsao et al. 2022).
-Studies have suggested that changes in miRNA expression may play a significant role in the progression of MI and the subsequent remodeling (Laggerbauer and Engelhardt 2022), and this might occur during the various biological processes of MI in the myocardium or other related tissues (Khan, Gupta, and Mahapatra 2022).
-Although the majority of researches have concentrated on examining free circulating miRNAs in the serum (Kaur et al. 2020), more information is needed to fully comprehend the miRNAs found in different blood sub-components like plasma, platelets, and PBMCs.
-PBMCs are critically involved in plaque destabilization and rupture as well as early inflammatory responses during myocardial infarction (Mosallaei et al. 2022; Hapke et al. 2022).
-PBMCs have specific miRNAs that are altered under certain disease conditions, which are great candidates as disease biomarkers.
-The strength point of PBMCs’ miRNAs as biomarkers is early response of PBMCs to any drastic change in the body like MI on one hand (Mosallaei et al. 2022), and the regulatory role of miRNAs in cells, which leads to earlier changes in their expression profile compared to mRNAs and proteins on the other hand (Schulte et al. 2020).
-There are limited studies that compare the expression profiles of miRNAs in PBMCs from acute MI patients and healthy or CAD controls in order to find a robust set of miRNAs as biomarkers for MI.
+The prevalence of acute MI (AMI) can lead to high-rate mortality in the clinical setting.
+However, early diagnosis and application of suitable treatment protocols can reduce mortality and improve AMI prognosis (“Cardiovascular Diseases (CVDs)” n.d.; Thygesen et al. 2018; Tsao et al. 2022).
+Studies have suggested that changes in miRNA expression may play a significant role in the progression of MI and the subsequent remodeling (Laggerbauer and Engelhardt 2022).
+It is believed that the expression of miRNAs is altered during the various biological processes correlated with MI within the myocardium or other related tissues (Khan, Gupta, and Mahapatra 2022).
+Although several research has been concentrated on examining free circulating miRNAs in serum samples for the detection of cardiac tissue injuries (Kaur et al. 2020), more information is needed to fully comprehend the miRNAs found in different blood sub-components like plasma, platelets, and PBMCs.
+Based on previous data, PBMCs are critically involved in plaque destabilization and rupture as well as early inflammatory responses during myocardial infarction (Mosallaei et al. 2022; Hapke et al. 2022).
+PBMCs have specific miRNA profile that is altered under certain pathological conditions which are great candidates as disease biomarkers.

-In this study, we combined three GEO datasets to include healthy, CAD, and MI samples.
-Having these samples set alongside each other allowed us to identify potential biomarker set and also effective therapeutic targets using both bioinformatics and machine learning means.
-The results of DEG analysis (Table 3.1 and Fig3.2) are proof of the closeness among MI and CAD samples.
-Interestingly, functional enrichment analysis demonstrate that DEGs in both healthy/CAD and healthy/MI were strongly correlated to immune cell response which are a major part of PBMCs.
-Some analysis about the pathways …
+PBMCs can respond to several insulting conditions such as MI in the least possible time with prominent changes in their miRNA profile (Mosallaei et al. 2022).
+Considering the regulatory roles, subtle changes in the transcription of miRNAs can be monitored even before alteration in the levels of mRNAs and proteins (Schulte et al. 2020).
+These features make the miRNAs an early-stage valid diagnostic tool for the detection of minor and major cell injuries.
+To date, few studies have been performed to compare the miRNA profiles in PBMCs belonging to acute MI patients and other CADs to find a robust set of identical miRNAs to differentiate these pathological conditions.

-Two different sets of miRNAs were used as biomarker sets for sample classification. miR-21; miR-32; and miR-186 were selected as differentially expressed miRNAs, and miR-21; miR-29a; miR-142; miR155; miR-197; and miR-320c1 were selected according to their AUC values.
-As shown in fig3.6, except for miR-142 and miR-29a all other miRNAs selected with both approaches had AUC-ROC over 0.9 in separating healthy and not-healthy samples; And as it is clear from this figure, the real challenge is in separating CAD from MI samples, which is because of their closeness as mentioned before.
-From 8 miRNAs under investigation, all of them except miR-32 had an AUC-ROC over 0.8 for classifying CAD and MI samples.
-The high AUC-ROC of miRNAs confirms their high potential as biomarkers.
+In this study, we combined three GEO datasets of healthy, CAD, and MI samples.
+Having these samples set alongside bioinformatics analysis and ML means, it is possible to identify potential biomarker sets and also effective therapeutic targets.
+The results of the DEG analysis (Table 3.1 and Figure 3.2) are proof of the close relationship between the MI and CAD samples.
+Interestingly, functional enrichment analysis demonstrated that DEGs in both healthy/CAD and healthy/MI were strongly correlated to immune cell response which is a major cellular part of PBMCs.
+In this study, two different sets of miRNAs were used as biomarker sets for sample classification. miR-21; miR-32; and miR-186 were selected as differentially expressed miRNAs, and miR-21; miR-29a; miR-142; miR155; miR-197; and miR-320c1 were selected according to their AUC values.
+As shown in Figure 3.6, all miRNAs selected with both approaches had AUC-ROC over 0.9 in the isolation of healthy and non-healthy samples except for miR-142 and miR-29a.
+Data confirmed that the real challenge is to differentiate miRNA sets in CAD and MI samples because of close overlap.
+Of 8 differentially expressed miRNAs, except miR-32, all miRNA types had an AUC-ROC over 0.8 for the discrimination of CAD and MI samples.
+Besides, the high AUC-ROC values of miRNAs confirm their high sensitivity to potential biomarkers.